 Select Format > Page and go to the Background tab on the Page Setup dialog that opens.

-Select the desired background between solid color, gradient, hatching and bitmap.
+Select the desired background between solid color, gradient, hatching, and bitmap.

 Click OK to apply it.

 A dialog opens asking if the background should be applied to all the slides.
 Click Yes if you want all the slides modified and Impress will automatically modify the master page for you.